 The Pacific Ocean off the coast of Palos Verdes can be deceptive.
-Beneath the seductive, white-capped waves that draw swimmers, surfers and sailors to its waters and artists, sight-seers and romantics to its shores, an invisible war for survival is being fought, and the health and survival of the bay itself is at risk.
+Beneath the seductive, white-capped waves that draw swimmers, surfers and sailors to its waters and artists, sight-seers and romantics to its shores, an invisible war for survival is being fought, and the health and survival of the Peninsula itself is at risk.

 Like all ecosystems, the ocean exists in a delicate balance: predators and prey, food supply and consumers—all inextricably linked in a self-supporting web.
 If even one element is removed, the whole is in danger of collapse.

 The kelp beds off the coast of the Palos Verdes Peninsula, just beneath Terranea, are home to more than 715 different species of aquatic life.
-One of the planet’s most diverse and thriving ecosystems, it is currently besieged by an onslaught of unlikely marauders: the California sea urchin.
+One of the planet’s most diverse and thriving ecosystems, it is currently besieged by an onslaught of unlikely marauders: the purple sea urchin.

 “Sea otters, which we associate mostly with Northern California and the Monterey Bay area, actually ranged all along the California coast, all the way down to Baja.
 In addition to being cute and adorable, they also eat 20% of their body weight in sea urchins every day,” Tom explains.

 The presence of the cute but voracious sea otters kept the sea urchin population in check until humans intervened.